jesse-spevack/gradebot/implementation-plan.md

 Implement the model and ensure all tests pass.
 ```

-### Step 2: GradingJob Model
+### Step 2: GradingTask Model
 **Goal**: Implement the core grading job model with validations and state management

 ```
-Create the GradingJob model with:
+Create the GradingTask model with:
 - status (enum: pending, processing, completed, failed)
 - folder_id (string)
 - assignment_prompt (text)